-The Westin Resort Costa Navarino features elegant rooms and suites with inviting sea, golf or resort views and expanded terraces or balconies to connect with the splendor of the hotel’s setting.
+The Westin Resort Costa Navarino features elegant rooms and suites with inviting sea, golf, or resort views and expanded terraces or balconies to connect with the splendor of the hotel’s setting.
 All ground-floor units also offer an individual infinity pool.

-Nearby, there is an impressive Aqua Park and an indoor sports arena, a wide selection of sports – including two signature golf courses, outdoor activities, and numerous authentic cultural experiences.
+Nearby, there is an impressive Aqua Park, an indoor sports arena, and a wide selection of sports – including two signature golf courses, outdoor activities, and numerous authentic cultural experiences.

-Savor nourishing menus at a stunning variety of restaurants and bars, unwind at the 1.5 km-long sandy beach or by the pools, and rejuvenate with signature therapies at the award-winning Anazoe Spa & Thalassotherapy.
+Savor nourishing menus at a stunning variety of restaurants and bars, unwind at the 1.5 km-long sandy beaches or by the pools, and rejuvenate with signature therapies at the award-winning Anazoe Spa & Thalassotherapy.

 7. W Barcelona

 W Barcelona is a Rewards Category 8 Marriott Bonvoy beach hotel designed by world-renowned architect Ricardo Bofill.
 W Barcelona offers a combination of luxury and comfort in each of its 473 fabulous guestrooms and suites.